 Anindilyakwa is the language of the communities of Groote Eylandt.
 Umbakumba also has a number of Yolngu Matha speakers.

 Umbakumba is in the traditional lands of the Warinindilyakwa people.
 Groote Eylandt’s Indigenous population has 14 clan groups, which make up the two moieties on Groote Eylandt.
 The Anindilyakwa-speaking clans maintain their traditions and have strong ties with the people in the community of Numbulwar and on Bickerton Island.

 The traditional owners of Umbakumba are the Mamarika clan.

 The East Arnhem Shire Council provides local government in Umbakumba, which sits within the Anindilyakwa Ward.
-The Anindilyakwa Ward in 2012 will elect two (2) of the fourteen (14) Shire Council members.
+In 2012 the Anindilyakwa Ward elected two (2) of the fourteen (14) Shire Council members.
 The Shire’s headquarters are in Nhulunbuy and it has a service delivery centre in Umbakumba.

 Shire Services Manager, in cooperation with the Community Liaison Officer, consults local people through the Local Board.
 The five board members are strong people from the community and generally represent all community groups and interests.

 The Anindilyakwa Land Council represents the Aboriginals of the Groote Eylandt archipelago.
 It is responsible for matters under the Aboriginal Land Rights (Northern Territory) Act 1976.

 - checking, representing and responding to the wishes and opinions of local Indigenous people about legislation, tourism, development and commercial activities that affect traditional land,

 - helping traditional landowners claim, manage and protect the land, and

 - being the first point of contact between Groote Eylandt traditional landowners and the Groote Eylandt Mining Corporation on all land-related issues and the payment of royalties.